efuller-gov/dm3k/docs/resource_allocation_101.md

 [[_TOC_]]

 ## Defining a Problem ##

 Resource Allocation problems have the following components:

-* a set of resources available each with an amount of budget to distribute
+* a set of resources; where each resource has an amount of budget to distribute
-* a set of activities to be performed each consuming a specified amount of resources and providing some part of a reward
+* a set of activities to be performed; where each activity consumes a specified amount of resources (aka cost) and provides some part of a reward
-* indications defining which resources can be allocated to which activities
+* indications defining which resources can be allocated to which activities.

+> NOTE: the simpliest example of a resource allocation problem is a knapsack problem.
+For example, I'm going on a camping trip with a few friends.
+Each friend has a backpack (**the resources**) that each can carry a certain amount of weight (**the budget**).
+We have a number of camping items that we need to take (**the activities**).
+Each camping item has a weight (**the cost**) and a value to making our trip a success (**the reward**).
+In this problem I want to know what camping items to take and who is carrying each item.
+Therefore specific camping items can be allocated to specific backpacks (**the indication of what can be allocated to**).

 In order to define more complex resource allocation problems, we also add the following additional components: